Natural skincare solutions: Dry skin vs dehydrated skin

 In the past, squalane was harvested from the livers of small, deep-sea sharks, but it can also be derived from plant sources, like olives, sugarcane, and amaranth seeds.

 Squalene and squalane (hydrogenated) are rich in antioxidants and make great skin moisturisers.
-Either can be used, but squalene is heavier and more helpful for very dry or mature skin.
+Either can be used, but squalene is heavier and more helpful for dry or mature skin.
 Squalane is excellent for acne-prone or oily skin.
 However, always check that it is plant-derived.

 Humectants to Use in Natural Skincare

 Because they're rich in natural humectants, Aloe plants are rich in natural humectants and pull in moisture from the air all day long.
-This is why they can thrive in dry and hot conditions and why their leaves are soft and juicy.
+This is why they can thrive in dry and hot conditions and their leaves are soft and juicy.

 Humectants are proteins.
 Humectants bind water molecules to themselves and then to the skin.
 It is called the hydroscopic effect.

 The human body contains some humectants like hyaluronic acid in the deep layers of our skin.
 Humectants are sometimes used to keep our skin and hair healthy and moist.
-Aloe vera gel, honey, glycerin, sorbitol (from sugar cane), lactic acid, hydrolysed wheat, baobab, and rice proteins are natural sources of humectants.
+Aloe vera gel, honey, glycerin, sorbitol (from sugar cane), lactic acid, hydrolysed wheat, baobab, and rice proteins are natural humectants.

 You may see either nature-identical or synthetic in store-bought products like lithium chloride, urea, glyceryl triacetate, propylene glycol, hexylene glycol, and butylene glycol.